nakulj2/FingerPrintRecognition/README.md

-# FingerPrintRecognition using Neural Network Binary Classification
+# Fingerprint Recognition using Neural Network Binary Classification

 Aim: The aim of this project is to develop a neural network model that is both efficient and accurate in its predictions.
 The model will be implemented using the NumPy library, focusing on the main mathematical ideas behind neural networks.